Lee-Za/murder_mystery_SQL/README.md

 # murder_mystery_SQL
-SQL query challenge from https://mystery.knightlab.com/
+solving the SQL query challenge from https://mystery.knightlab.com/

 There's been a Murder in SQL City!
 The SQL Murder Mystery is designed to be both a self-directed lesson to learn SQL concepts and commands